aleksbal/multitenant-datasource/README.md

-# Dynamic Multi-Tenant Database Switching in Spring Boot
+# Multi-Tenant Database Switching in Spring Boot with AbstractRoutingDatasource

 This project implements a **Spring Boot 3 (Java 21) REST API** with sort of **dynamic database switching** for each tenant (user).
 Basic problem was in a rudimentary way described [here](https://www.baeldung.com/spring-abstract-routing-data-source).
 We'll use Spring AbstractRoutingDatasource.